 Travel Tip: There is a back way to reach the Alhambra.
 If you walk East along Carrera del Darro, take a right over the bridge and head uphill.
 However, it is a bit steep.

-Are you in town in Summer?
+Are you in town when the weather is comfortable?
 You can walk the Los Cahorros Trail, which runs alongside a river and gets quite adventurous at times.

 Are you in Granada for a winter trip?
 Monachil and the surrounding areas will be where you’ll spending most of your time skiing.